MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_6_1_Realtimemarketing.md

 # Exercise 5: Participate in the journey

-1. Log in to Dynamics 365 Marketing.
+1. Log in to Dynamics 365 Customer Insights - Journeys.

 2. Navigate to the **Real-time marketing** work area.